ConnorMcCranie/DnD/notes/dm_notes/items/items.md

-### Pirouetter's Pointes
+### Pirouetter's Pointe Shoes
+*Wonderous Item, Legendary*
+:

 ### Timmy's Tenderizers
 *Wonderous Item, Legendary*
 :
 A pair of brass knuckles featuring a grid of small pointed spikes, resembling the face of a meat tenderizing mallet.
-Used by the renown fighter Timothias the Tenatious during the Battle of Hayrun.
+Used by the renown fighter Timothias the Tenatious during the Battle of Hayrün.
 :
 *(Tenderize)* Your unarmed attacks apply the `Tenderized` de-buff, which lasts for 10 seconds.
 Each additional unarmed attack you land on a `Tenderized` creature deals +1 bludgeoning damage and refreshes the duration of `Tenderized`.